msdevno/hol-oss-devops/000-oss-devops-introduction.md

 ## Result

-As expected result you will get the communication's flow depicted below
+As expected result you will get the workflow depicted below

 ![](./images/0.0.i002.PNG)